Learn whether you can safely use the Solo Stove under a covered patio or deck, and how to enjoy your fire pit in the safest way possible!

 After measuring the diameter of your Solo Stove Bonfire, Ranger, or Yukon, make sure to choose a Fire Pit Mat Barrier that is about twice this size to allow plenty of space for embers to land that may come out.

 We especially like the ones from Fireproof Pros.
-They come in a variety of sizes, have great heat resistant and deflection materials that deflect up to 1800°F, and also a non-skid surface to keep the fire pit from sliding.
+They come in a variety of sizes, have great heat resistant and deflection materials that deflect up to 1800°F, and also feature a non-skid surface to keep the fire pit from sliding.
+We have the 40-inch mat for our Solo Stove Yukon.

 The Solo Stove is an amazing fire pit, and when used properly outdoors, it will keep you warm and allow you to enjoy the experience of a fire pit without s much of the smokey smell.